cado-security/product-help/docs/cado/manage/updating.md

 The update mechanism works by deploying a new instance (via AMI in AWS, or via URL in Azure and GCP) and moving the attatched data-disk.
 In AWS HA environments, the ASG is updated to use the new AMI.

 If updating via the User Interface, before the update is performed, a number of checks are performed to ensure any IAM or Infrastructure requirements are met.
-A warning is issued in the UI if the AMI is not from an official Cado account.
+A warning is issued in the UI if the AMI is not from an official / Forensic Acquisition and Investigation account.

 If updating manually by Terraform or CloudFormation, these checks cannot be run.